tetsuo/tetsuo.github.io/articles/fp-denotational.md

 *** Exception: divide by zero
 ```

+Dividing by zero is undefined, which is a side effect in this case, resulting in an exception.

+### Dealing with side-effects

-In this case, to handle division by zero, Haskell offers the [`Maybe`](https://wiki.haskell.org/Maybe) data type.
+To handle division by zero, Haskell offers the [`Maybe`](https://wiki.haskell.org/Maybe) data type.
 It can either hold a value (`Just a`) or indicate no value (`Nothing`).
 This allows us to ensure a _total_ division function that always return a result, avoiding exceptions.

 ```haskell
 data Maybe a = Just a | Nothing